Transitive Triangle Tilings in Oriented Graphs: The -extremal case

 \end{proof}

-The following theorem follows immediately from the Chernoff type bounds on the hypergeometric distribution (see Theorem 2.10 in \cite{luczak}). \begin{thm} For every $0< \eta < 1$ there exists $k = k(\eta) > 0$ such when $V$ is a set, $X \subseteq V$ and $m$ is a positive integer such that $m \le |V|$ the following holds.
-If $|U|$ is selected uniformly at random from $\binom{V}{m}$, then with probability at least $1 - e^{-km}$
+The following lemma follows immediately from the Chernoff type bounds on the hypergeometric distribution (see Theorem 2.10 in \cite{luczak}). \begin{lma} For every $0< \eta < 1$ there exists $k = k(\eta) > 0$ such when $V$ is a set, $X \subseteq V$ and $m$ is a positive integer such that $m \le |V|$ the following holds.
+If $U$ is selected uniformly at random from $\binom{V}{m}$, then with probability at least $1 - e^{-km}$